+\$ in thousands

+Contracts Purchased in Managed Portfolio

-Period Co Pur thousands ontracts chased in Period Managed Portfolio at Period End
+Period Period at Period End

-2018 \$ 902,416 \$ 2,380,847

-2019 1,002,782 2,416,042
+2019 \$ 1,002,782 \$ 2,416,042

 2020 742,584 2,174,972

 2021 1,146,321 2,249,069

-2022 1,854,385 3,001,308

 In May 2021 we began purchasing some contracts for immediate sale to a third-party to whom we refer applications that don't meet our lending criteria.
 We service all such contracts on behalf of the third-party.
 We earn fees for originating the receivable and also servicing fees on active accounts in the third-party portfolio.
-For the year ended December 31, 2022, we originated \$19.21 million under this third-party program.
-As of December 31, 2022, our managed portfolio includes \$205.9 million of such third-party receivables.
+For the twelve months ended December 31, 2023, we originated \$100.8 million under this third-party program.

 Our principal executive offices are at 3800 Howard Hughes Parkway, Suite 1400, Las Vegas, Nevada 89169.
 Our telephone number is 949-753-6800.
 Most of our operational and administrative functions take place in Irvine, California.
-Credit and underwriting functions are performed primarily in our California branch with certain of these functions also performed in our Florida and Nevada branches.
+Credit and underwriting functions are performed primarily in our California branch with certain of these functions also performed in our Florida, Nevada, and Virginia branches.
 We service our automobile contracts from our California, Nevada, Virginia, Florida and Illinois branches.

 The majority of our contract acquisitions volume results from our purchases of retail installment sales contracts from franchised or independent automobile dealers.
 We establish relationships with dealers through our employee marketing representatives, who contact prospective dealers to explain our automobile contract purchase programs, and thereafter provide dealer training and support services.
 Our marketing representatives represent us exclusively.
 They may be located in our Irvine branch, in our Las Vegas branch, or in the field, in which case they work from their homes and support dealers in their geographic area.
 Our marketing representatives present dealers with a marketing package, which includes our promotional material containing the terms offered by us for the purchase of automobile contracts, a copy of our standard-form dealer agreement, and required documentation relating to automobile contracts.
-As of December 31, 2022, we had 90 sales representatives, and in that month, we received applications from 8,078 dealers in 47 states.
-As of December 31, 2022, approximately 75% of our active dealers were franchised new car dealers that sell both new and used vehicles, and the remainder were independent used car dealers.
+As of December 31, 2023, we had 84 sales representatives, and in that month, we received applications from 7,865 dealers in 47 states.
+As of December 31, 2023, approximately 72% of our active dealers were franchised new car dealers that sell both new and used vehicles, and the remainder were independent used car dealers.